REGINALD HARRY MALSOM 1896–1980

 Household: living with parents Harry and Eleanor

 From the 1935 Electoral Register: living at 118 Wheelwright Road, Birmingham.
 From the 1938 and 1939 Kelly’s Directory of Birmingham: living at 1988 Coventry Road, South Yardley (Private resident).
 From the Mechanical Engineer Records 1847-1930: he was a Mechanics student at The College, Loughborough in 1939.
-He was living in Stourbridge District of W. Midlands when he died in 1983.

 From the 1939 Register